Domestication of vertebrates: History, cause and timing

+The first domesticate was the domestic dog (Canis lupus familiaris) from a wolf ancestor (Canis lupus) at least 15,000 years ago in northern Eurasia, prior to the end of the last ice age.
+As such, dogs were able to cross with humans into the Americas prior to the closure of the Bering Land Bridge, and they may have also been brought by migrating humans into Australia, becoming the ancestors of the present day dingo.

 In the Fertile Crescent 10,000-11,000 years ago, zooarchaeology indicates that goats, pigs, sheep, and taurine cattle were the first livestock to be domesticated.
 Archaeologists working in Cyprus found an approximately 9500 year old burial ground containing an adult human with a feline skeleton.
 Two thousand years later, humped zebu cattle were domesticated in what is today Baluchistan in Pakistan.
 In East Asia 8,000 years ago, pigs were domesticated from wild boar that were genetically different from those found in the Fertile Crescent.
 The horse was domesticated on the Central Asian steppe 5,500 years ago.
 The chicken was domesticated in Southeast Asia 4,000 years ago.

+There were also independent centers of animal domestication outside Eurasia.
+In the Peruvian Andes, the llama and alpaca were domesticated from the guanaco and vicuña respectively around 6,000-7,000 years ago.
+Despite their misleading geographical names, Guinea pigs were domesticated in the Andes 5,000-7,000 years ago, turkeys were domesticated in Mesoamerica 2,200-2,700 years ago, and Muscovy ducks were domesticated in the Andes as early as 50CE.
+Also around 2000 years before present, Guinea Fowl were domesticated in Africa in present day Mali and Sudan.

 Universal features

 The biomass of wild vertebrates is declining relative to the biomass of domestic animals, with the calculated biomass of domestic cattle alone now being greater than that of all wild mammals combined.
 Because the evolution of domestic animals is ongoing, the process of domestication has a beginning but not an end.
 Various criteria have been established to provide a definition of domestic animals, but all decisions about exactly when an animal can be labelled "domesticated" in the zoological sense are arbitrary, although potentially useful.
 Domestication is a fluid and nonlinear process that may start, stop, reverse, or go down unexpected paths with no clear or universal threshold that separates the wild from the domestic.
 However, there are universal features held in common by all domesticated animals.